Adjoint twisted Reidemeister torsion and Gram matrices: Adjoint twisted Reidemeister torsion of the -blocks

-Let $\Delta$ be a truncated hyperideal tetrahedron with triangles of truncation $T_1,$ $T_2,$ $T_3,$ $T_4$ and hexagonal faces $H_1,$ $H_2,$ $H_3,$ $H_4$ such that $T_k$ is opposite to $H_k.$ Recall that an \emph{edge} is the intersection of two hexagonal faces; and we call the intersection of a triangle of truncation and a hexagonal face a \emph{short edge}.
+Let $\Delta$ be a truncated tetrahedron with triangles of truncation $T_1,$ $T_2,$ $T_3,$ $T_4$ and hexagonal faces $H_1,$ $H_2,$ $H_3,$ $H_4$ such that $T_k$ is opposite to $H_k.$ Recall that an \emph{edge} is the intersection of two hexagonal faces; and we call the intersection of a triangle of truncation and a hexagonal face a \emph{short edge}.
+Let $D$ be the union of $\Delta$ with its mirror image via the identity map between the four hexagonal faces $H_1,\dots, H_4$ and with the six edges emoved.
+This is a \emph{D-block} as defined in \cite{C} and recalled in Section \ref{fsl}.
+For $\{j,k\}\subset \{1,2,3,4\}$ we let $e_{jk}$ be the edge adjacent to $H_j$ and $H_k.$ For $\{j,k\}\subset\{1,2,3,4\},$ let $\gamma_{jk}$ be a simple loop around $e_{jk}.$